fbpx

 Two groundbreaking Indigenous artists, filmmaker Sterlin Harjo and visual artist Wendy Red Star, have been named 2024 MacArthur Fellows.

-This recognition comes with an $800,000 unrestricted grant, awarded to support their continued contributions to the fields of film, television, and visual art.
+This recognition comes with an $800,000 unrestricted grant for each fellow, awarded to support their continued contributions to the fields of film, television, and visual art.
 Known informally as "Genius Grants," these fellowships are awarded to individuals who have demonstrated extraordinary creativity and potential for future achievements.

 Never miss Indian Country’s biggest stories and breaking news.
 Sign up to get our reporting sent straight to your inbox every weekday morning.